Collecting the Data

 Adele D. James, Rice University

-The Portraits of American Life Study (PALS) is a multi-level panel study focused on religion in the U.S., with a particular focus on capturing ethnic and racial diversity.
+The Portraits of American Life Study (PALS) is a multi-level panel study of adult in the U.S., focused on religion and several other topics in the U.S., with a particular emphasis on capturing ethnic and racial diversity.
 From April to October 2006, face-to-face interviews were conducted with 2,610 respondents.
-The following describes the sampling methodology, data collection, outcome rates, and data weighting.
+The following sections describe the sampling methodology, data collection, outcome rates, and data weighting.

 After data collection was completed, RTI assigned a sampling weight to each respondent that reflected his/her probability of selection at each stage.
 The weight was calculated as the inverse of the overall selection probability and can be thought of as the number of persons in the population that the sample member represents.
 Moreover, and importantly, RTI used Census projections to post-stratify the weights of respondents to compensate for differential non-response and noncoverage.
 Also, due to the design, the data should be analyzed to correct for clustering (by obtaining correct standard errors).
 Programs such as STATA or SPSS’ Complex Samples are designed for calculating corrected standard errors and significance tests.

-To conduct the interviews, advance letters were mailed to all selected households four to five days before interviewers’ initial visits to the sample households.
+For the 2006 interviews, to establish a strong baseline and connection with respondents, interviews were done in-home.
+Advance letters were mailed to all selected households four to five days before interviewers’ initial visits to the sample households.
 Interviewers then visited sample households and completed a screening interview, narrowing our sample to meet the subsample goals as well as and identify English- or Spanish-speaking adults.
 The screening was conducted using a paper-and-pencil instrument (PAPI).
 Upon selecting a respondent from the household and if the respondent agreed to participate, a questionnaire was administered using a laptop computer.
 Respondents were paid an incentive of $50 to complete the interview, which took an average of 80 minutes.

 A portion of the questionnaire covered sensitive topics such as relationship behaviors and quality, deviance, attitudes about race and ethnicity, moral attitudes, and religious beliefs and authority.
 At this point, the respondent was given a device for audio computer-assisted self-interviewing (ACASI) to complete about 70 questions.
 During this portion of the survey, the respondent wore earphones to hear the prerecorded questions, and entered their responses directly into the computer, apart from the knowledge or aid of the interviewer.